stefan-hoeck/idris2-streams/docs/src/HTTP.md

 ## A Data Type for HTTP Requests

-First, we are going to define a `Request` data type that and some additional utilities.
+First, we are going to define a `Request` data type and some additional utilities.
 A typical HTTP request consists of a start line listing the HTTP method, request target, and protocol to use, followed by an arbitrary number of headers (colon-separated name/value pairs, each on a separate line), followed by a final empty line.
 After this follows the - optional - body of the message.

-In HTTP 1.0, we typically need to fully process the start line an message headers, because they typically contain detailed instructions about what the client requests.
-The message body, however, could consist of larger amount of data that might not even fit into memory, so we might not want to process that as a whole unless we know it is of reasonable size.
+In HTTP 1.0, we typically need to fully process the start line and message headers, because they contain detailed instructions about what the client requests.
+The message body, however, could consist of larger amounts of data that might not even fit into memory, so we might not want to process that as a whole unless we know it is of reasonable size.